dani1793/machine-learning-portfolio/_posts/2019-08-23-stackoverflow-survey-analysis.markdown

 ```
 'React.js', 'Ruby on Rails', 'jQuery', 'Android', 'Arduino', 'Microsoft Azure', 'Angular/Angular.js', 'IBM Cloud or Watson', 'MacOS', 'Docker', 'Express', 'Raspberry Pi', 'Flask', 'iOS', 'WordPress', 'Windows', 'Other(s):', 'Spring', 'Laravel', 'Heroku', 'Kubernetes', 'Google Cloud Platform', 'Django', 'ASP.NET', 'Linux', 'Drupal', 'Slack', 'Vue.js', 'AWS'
 ```

 Our purpose is to categorize different kind of web developers and find out which are complementary technologies with different web frameworks.
-We use clustering techniques for this purpose.
+The most basic technique is K means clustering

+## KModes
 The most famous of clustering techniques is K-Mean clustering.
 However, this technique does not work for categorical data.
 We use another variant of K-Means known as K-Mode.
 There are two major differences between K-Means and K-Mode.
 Firstly, the distance means is changed to hamming distance, and secondly, means of cluster is changed by modes; hence giving algorithm its name.
 An easy to integrate python [library](https://pypi.org/project/kmodes/) was used to cluster the users into different groups.

 Furthermore, To find ideal number of clusters elbow method is used.
 In elbow method we use inter cluster distances to find optimal cluster size.
 A grid search was conducted over number of clusters to find the elbow cluster.
 The Figure below shows result of gird search